webgem-xyz/UVA-React/readme.md

 Attribute | Type | Usage
 --- | --- | ---
-Uid | string | Used to get the measurements of the logged in user.
+Measurements | object | The measurements of the logged in user.

 ## Reset Component
 ### Usage